 Totebox has also redesigned the hinge to provide increased security, meaning that a would-be thief cannot prise open the box at the hinge when fitted with a tamper-evident security seal.

 ALCs are by nature extremely useful for all types of storage and handling activities, making empty boxes vulnerable to theft.
-Totebox believe that it is the anonymity of the boxes that make them a popular target, which can be significantly reduced by printing the owner’s logo and contact details as boldly as possible on the container’s sides.
+Totebox believes that it is the anonymity of the boxes that make them a popular target, which can be significantly reduced by printing the owner’s logo and contact details as boldly as possible on the container’s sides.

 Consequently, Totebox ALCs have smooth sides that can be printed full-width, clearly identifying them as the owner’s property and also helping to promote brand identity.